jdeboi/jdeboi.github.io/projects/_posts/2017-11-7-kirasumusic.markdown

 ---

-[Kirasu](http://www.kirasumusic.com/) is an audio-visual artist collective committed to creating interactive, immersive, and innovative musical experiences.
+Kirasu is an audio-visual artist collective committed to creating interactive, immersive, and innovative musical experiences.
 I designed, programmed, and animated Kirasu's website (primarily using p5.js).
 Rebecca Rebouche created the illustrations and artwork.
-The music was created by Alex Smith, Sarah Fontenelle, and David Rosser.
-More information at [kirasumusic.com](http://www.kirasumusic.com/).
+Alex Smith, Sarah Fontenelle, and David Rosser created the music.

+Check out the site at [kirasumusic.com](http://www.kirasumusic.com/).

 ---